joavd/website/src/content/featured/MAD/index.md

   - Unity
   - C#
   - 3D
-  - Online Multiplayer
+  - Online
   - Motion Capture
-  - WIP
+  - W.I.P.
 show: 'true'
 ---

-Morituri Arenam Dominus is a mix of a Multiplayer Arena Slasher and a Gladiator Manager.
+MAD is a mix of a Multiplayer Arena Slasher and a Gladiator Manager.
 Buy gladiators and take control of them for blood and glory against opposing schools!